Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has 10 parameters, no output schema, and no annotations, the description is insufficiently complete.
-It does not explain return values, success/failure signals, or constraints, leaving the agent underinformed.
+Given 10 parameters, no output schema, and no annotations, the description is too sparse.
+It does not explain return values, error scenarios, or provide example usage, leaving significant gaps for a complex tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.